 Crowdin is a modern localization management platform that fully supports Grav's YAML-based language files and provides a convenient interface to translate the default English translation file.
 It has over 400,000 users world-wide with over 17,000 projects.
 Crowdin is very open source friendly and has kindly provided a fully functional account for our Grav-specific projects.

 To help facilitate translation of Grav core and plugins, we have created an account on Crowdin that will be the repository for our various translations projects.

 To get the ball rolling we have started with the Grav Admin plugin, but we will add more sub-projects over the coming months.

 We have also created a new Team section on the About Grav page, and this includes a translation team section.
-If you have contributed but we have missed you please let us know via the main Grav Slack chat room.
+If you have contributed but we have missed you please let us know via the main Grav chat room.